deviceix/acheron/README.md

 # acheron

-acheron is a subset of the C++ standard library that implements optimized algorithms and containers and extras with the aim to reduce runtime computation cost while being portable and maintaining API for compatibility where appropriate.
+acheron is a subset of the C++ standard library that implements optimized algorithms and containers and extra utilities with the aim to reduce runtime computation cost while being portable and maintaining API for compatibility where appropriate.

 ## Status